 BFF #1 is automatically calculated in CASP depending on presence of cover crop in your orchard.
 However, permanent vegetation and/or cover crop grown next to your orchard might also qualify if they are greater than 3% of your land size.
-If your farm meets all other BFF criteria AND you think you may still qualify for BFF #1, please contact Miles Dakin at Pollinator Partnership (miles@pollinator.org) to help determine your certification eligibility.
+If your farm meets all other BFF criteria AND you think you may still qualify for BFF #1, please contact Pollinator Partnership at BFF@pollinator.org to help determine your certification eligibility.